Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: Preliminary analysis

 \subsection{The 2-soliton solution}

-For the next application, we consider the 2-soliton initial profile, because it induces a solution that inherently differs from a simple traveling wave solution.
-We only place the second profile far behind the first one which never collide with each other.
+For the next application, we consider the 2-soliton initial profile.
+This is no longer solution of the equation although each soliton is a traveling wave solution.
+We place two single solitons far enough so that they never collide with each other.
 We define the initial profile

-where $c_1, c_2$ are the speed of each pulse, respectively.
-The initial profile breaks the coincidence of the $x$ derivatives and the $t$ derivatives.
+where $c_1$ and $c_2$ are the speed of each soliton, respectively.
+The initial profile does not possess convertibility of the $x$ derivative and the $t$ derivative.
 For the training data of the inverse analysis, we employ the segment data: $t\in$ (a)~$[0.0,3.3)$, (b)~$[3.3,6.6)$, (c)~$[6.6,9.9)$, (d)~$[9.9,13.3)$, (e)~$[13.3,16.6)$, (f)~$[16.6,19.9)$, as plotted in Fig.\ref{fig2sol}.
-The result of the inverse analysis is presented in Table \ref{tab:misidentify_ZK_2_sol}.
-The resolutions seem certain to improve, but the \textit{MSE}s still need to be fully converged.
-There's yet another major disadvantage in this scheme.
-It is now becoming evident that the PINNs inverse analysis loses the resolutions during the collision processes of solitons, and this might happen in this instance~\cite{shimasaki24col}.
+The results of the inverse analysis are presented in Table \ref{tab:misidentify_ZK_2_sol}.
+The accuracy has been certainly improved, but the \textit{MSE}s still need to be improved.
+There is yet another major disadvantage in this scheme.
+It is now becoming evident that the PINN inverse analysis loses the resolutions when two solitons experience the collision processes, and this might happen in this instance~\cite{shimasaki24col}.
 In the following section, we will discuss the novel prescriptions for improving resolution that do not rely on the dynamics of the 2-soliton.